hawkestalon/stocks-nlp-backend/readme.md

 This is the backend for the Stocks Natural Language Final Project, USU - CS5890 Front end is [here](https://github.com/austinGENEreeve/stock-front-end)

+## Running the project

+1. npm install
+2. npm start
+3. Use a tool like postman to make requests

 ## Routes

 There are currently two routes